High-dimensional forecasting with known knowns and known unknowns: Introduction

 Economic forecasters may use purely statistical models or more structural economic models, which include the policy variables and important economic linkages.
 We will call these more structural models `policy models', given the way structural has a number of interpretations.
 The statistical models will typically be conditional on information available at the time of the forecast, which may be inaccurate: knowing where one is at the time of forecast, nowcasting, is an important element.
 Policy models may also be conditional on assumed future values.
 The Bank of England makes forecasts conditional on market expectations of future interest rates, assumptions about future energy prices and government announcements about future fiscal policy as well as other measures.
 Wrong assumptions about those future values may cause problems as it did for the Bank in August 2022, when it anticipated a rise in energy prices but not the government response to them, so over-estimated inflation.
 There is also a policy issue as to whether fiscal and monetary policy should be determined independently by different institutions or jointly.

 If both statistical and policy models are used, there is an issue as to how to integrate them.
+Forecast averaging has been widely shown to improve forecast performance, but forming averages on many variables may lack coherence and consistency.
 In September 2018, the Bank of England Independent Evaluation Office, IEO reported back to Court of the Bank on the implementation and impact of the 2015 IEO review of forecasting performance.
-In response some 'non-structural' models had been introduced as a source of challenge, and outputs were routinely shown to the Monetary Policy Committee as a way of cross checking the main forecast.
-Some but not all members found them helpful, but there was no desire to develop more models of this sort.
-Internally they had not been integrated into the forecast process as a source of challenge."
-Forecast averaging has been widely shown to improve forecast performance, but forming averages on many variables may lack coherence and consistency.
+IEO reported that some 'non-structural' models had been introduced as a source of challenge, and outputs were routinely shown to the Monetary Policy Committee as a way of cross checking the main forecast.
+While, some but not all members found them helpful, but there was no desire to develop more models of this sort and internally they had not been integrated into the forecast process as a source of challenge.

 Forecasts by central banks fulfill multiple purposes including as a means of communication to influence expectations in the wider economy.
 This also makes it difficult to choose a loss function to evaluate forecasts.
 For instance, Bank of England forecasts for inflation at a 2 year horizon are always close to the target of 2 per cent.
 Even were the Bank to think it unlikely that it could get back to target within 2 years, it might feel that its credibility might be damaged were it to admit that.
 An institutional issue is who "owns" the forecast.
 The Bank of England forecast is the responsibility of the 9 member Monetary Policy Committee (MPC); other central banks have different systems.
 For instance the US Federal Reserve has a staff forecast not necessarily endorsed by the decision makers.